MozillaFoundation/tiktok-reporter-app-ios/README.md

-# TikTok Reporter
+# TT Reporter

-This is the Mozilla repository for the TikTok Reporter iOS application.
+This is the Mozilla repository for the TT Reporter iOS application.

 ## Run Locally